stefanofaralli/noisy-kgs-benchmark/README.md

 ## MODELS

-The trined models (in the form of ...) are available <a href="https://drive.google.com/drive/folders/1VW3s2XTPz7AaUgjqYn9AbW9N1RqQETsk?usp=share_link">here</a>.
+The trained models (in the form of ...) are available <a href="https://drive.google.com/drive/folders/1VW3s2XTPz7AaUgjqYn9AbW9N1RqQETsk?usp=share_link">here</a>.
 The folder contains: